ScriptSmith/reaper-site/terms.md

 Last updated: May 12, 2018

-Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using the https://reaper.social website (the "Service") operated by Reaper ("us", "we", or "our").
+Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using the reaper.social website (the "Service") operated by Reaper ("us", "we", or "our").

 Your access to and use of the Service is conditioned on your acceptance of and